Educational Leadership Doctoral (EdD) Program

 Cohort model, specializations

 Students work in smaller groups or cohorts within each specialization (27 credits over two years) with one exception.
-The administration specialization is a cohort but has more credits because students work to receive their administrative license during the program.
+The administration specialization is a cohort but may have a different schedule because students also work to receive their administrative license during the program.

 Convenient scheduling for working professional

-Our hybrid model includes face-to-face class sessions for five of ten weekends during the 10-week quarter term (Friday night and Saturday) with online work during the non-face-to-face weeks.
+Our hybrid model includes face-to-face class sessions for six of ten weekends during the 11-week quarter term (Friday night and Saturday) with online work during the non-face-to-face weeks.

 The EdD program offers a writing support class each term to assist timely completion of the dissertation proposal and the dissertation, key benchmarks in the program.